giantjs/giant-developer-guide/src/oop.md

 Single inheritance, in a prototypal model, does nothing more than add a blank prototype level (through `Object.create()`) to host properties that will define the extended class.

 Giant implements single inheritance through the `.extend()` method.

-Methods in the host class that override those of the base, must call their super methods explicitly.

 ![Single Inheritance](https://raw.githubusercontent.com/giantjs/giant-developer-guide/master/images/Single%20Inheritance.png)